 Current stability of the system can be increased by an order of magnitude through application of the zero flux method of current sensing.
-For the four-quadrant high-current High-Stability Model 4Q12125PS-430 Power Supply System, the components include the zero flux current sensing system, a Model 430 Programmer, two Model 4Q06125PS four-quadrant power supplies, and associated interconnection cabling.
-Figure 2-1 illustrates the interconnects for a High-Stability Model 4Q12125PS-430 Power Supply.
+For the four-quadrant high-current High-Stability Model 4Q06125PS-430 Power Supply System, the components include the zero flux current sensing system, a Model 430 Programmer, a Model 4Q06125PS four-quadrant power supply, and associated interconnection cabling.
+Figure 2-1 illustrates the interconnects for a High-Stability Model 4Q06125PS-430 Power Supply.